-But Bevin’s underlying point throughout the campaign has been that the state can’t afford to have half a million new enrollees in its Medicaid program under the ACA.
+Bevin’s underlying point all along has been that the state can’t afford to have half a million new enrollees in its Medicaid program under the ACA.
 Although Medicaid expansion waivers are certainly better than rejecting expansion altogether, they tend to limit enrollment more than straight expansion.
 That’s because waivers typically include some way for enrollees to have “skin in the game,” including premiums for some enrollees.
 But numerous studies have shown that imposing premiums on very low-income people tends to result in fewer people obtaining coverage.
 And although Kentucky will be the first state to implement a work requirement for Medicaid, there is no doubt that provision will also result in fewer people obtaining and maintaining Medicaid coverage.

-Bevin’s opponents – Democrat Jack Conway and Independent Drew Curtis – both supported keeping the current Medicaid expansion system intact in Kentucky.
-They and Beshear pointed out that Bevin’s plan – which seems to have evolved throughout the year – would result in a loss of coverage for at least some of the half million people in Kentucky who are newly-insured under Medicaid expansion.
+Bevin’s opponents in 2015 — Democrat Jack Conway and Independent Drew Curtis — both supported keeping the current Medicaid expansion system intact in Kentucky.
+They and Beshear pointed out that Bevin’s plan — which has evolved with time — would result in a loss of coverage for at least some of the half million people in Kentucky who are newly-insured under Medicaid expansion.

 See if you qualify for Medicaid